ShalokShalom/nixGL/README.md

 # NixGL

-NixGL solve the "OpenGL" problem with [nix](https://nixos.org/nix/).
-It works with all mesa drivers (Intel cards and "free" version for Nvidia or AMD cards), Nvidia proprietary drivers, and even with hybrid configuration via bumblebee.
-It works for Vulkan programs too.
+NixGL solves the "OpenGL" problem with [Nix](https://nixos.org/nix/) and [Lix](https://lix.systems/) on non-NixOS systems.

+It works with all mesa drivers (open source drivers for Intel, AMD, and NVidia chips), Nvidia proprietary drivers, and also with hybrid configurations via bumblebee.
+It does work also for Vulkan applications.

 # Motivation